Oasis (band): 2001–2003: Heathen Chemistry

 Throughout 2001, Oasis split time between sessions for their fifth studio album and live shows around the world.
 Gigs included the month-long Tour of Brotherly Love with the Black Crowes and Spacehog and a show in Paris supporting Neil Young.
-The album, Heathen Chemistry, Oasis' first album with new members Andy Bell and Gem Archer, was released in July 2002.
+The album, Heathen Chemistry, Oasis's first album with new members Andy Bell and Gem Archer, was released in July 2002.
 The album reached number 1 in the UK and number 23 in the US, although critics gave it mixed reviews.
 There were four singles released from the album: "The Hindu Times", "Stop Crying Your Heart Out", "Little by Little/She Is Love" which were written by Noel, and "Songbird", written by Liam and the first single not to be written by Noel.
 The record blended the band's sonic experiments from their last albums, but also went for a more basic rock sound.
 The recording of Heathen Chemistry was much more balanced for the band, with all of the members, apart from White, writing songs.
 Johnny Marr provided additional guitar as well as backup vocals on a couple of songs.

 After the album's release, the band embarked on a successful world tour that was once again filled with incidents.
-In late summer 2002, while the band were on tour in the US, Noel, Bell and touring keyboardist Jay Darlington were involved in a car accident in Indianapolis.
+In August 2002, while the band were on tour in the US, Noel, Bell and touring keyboardist Jay Darlington were involved in a car accident in Indianapolis.
 While none of the band members sustained any major injuries, some shows were cancelled as a result.
 In December 2002, the latter half of the German leg of the band's European tour had to be postponed after Liam Gallagher, Alan White and three other members of the band's entourage were arrested after a violent brawl at a Munich nightclub.
 The band had been drinking heavily and tests showed that Liam had used cocaine.
 Liam lost two front teeth and kicked a police officer in the ribs, while Alan suffered minor head injuries after getting hit with an ashtray.
 Two years later Liam was fined around £40,000.
 The band finished their tour in March 2003 after returning to those postponed dates.